-Last summer, Tod’s collaboration with fashion blogger Mr. Bags was a perfect example of top-notch KOL management.
-Mr. Bags launched a 200-piece capsule collection with Tod’s, one of the reasons they collaboratively chose various shades of blue for many of the featured bags—down to the leather stitching—was because his blog posts featuring light blue handbags garnered more comments than any of those featuring other colors.
-The Tod’s collaboration proved a success; the bags sold out in hours, and the hashtag Tod’s x Mr. Bags saw nearly 600 percent rise in mentions on WeChat.
+Last summer, Tod’s collaboration with fashion blogger Mr Bags was a perfect example of top-notch KOL management.
+Mr Bags launched a 200-piece capsule collection with Tod’s, one of the reasons they collaboratively chose various shades of blue for many of the featured bags—down to the leather stitching—was because his blog posts featuring light blue handbags garnered more comments than any of those featuring other colours.
+The Tod’s collaboration proved a success; the bags sold out in hours, and the hashtag Tod’s x Mr Bags saw nearly 600 percent rise in mentions on WeChat.

 But there’s a possible downside to brands engaging with the comments, warns Triplett.
 “The KOL engaging brings a more personal touch, and feels more authentic, with more wiggle room to talk pros and cons of the product or brand,” he explains.
 “Any kind of engagement by the brand itself may be misconstrued as just product pushing.”

 This means that for a brand, finding a way to be authentic and approachable is key.
 One of the more notable case studies in the U.S. where a brand has managed to create a genuine connection with their fans in the comments section—resulting in the brand appearing more “human”—is Netflix’s interaction with its Twitter followers.